wyattjoh/ims/internal/image/gif/README.md

 ``` go
 func Encode(i image.Image, w http.ResponseWriter) error
 ```
-Encode takes an image and writes the encoded png image to it.
+Encode takes an image and writes the encoded gif image to it.